 MSU St. Andrews provides a wide range of valuable learning opportunities in science, technology, engineering and mathematics (STEM) to students, families, and teachers in the greater Midland area.
 Learn more on Facebook.

-This post, originally written by Melanie Kaufman, senior communications manager for the Office of the Vice President for Research and Graduate Studies.
+This post, originally written by Melanie Kauffman, senior communications manager for the Office of the Vice President for Research and Graduate Studies.
 Photos courtesy of MSU St. Andrews.